agriyantosk/remwaste-react-app/README.md

 2. **`skipDescriptions`**

-   - Plain English descriptions explaining capacity and ideal use cases, designed to match mental models like "30–40 bin bags" which I which I collected from REM Waste main website (https://remwaste.com).
+   - Plain English descriptions explaining capacity and ideal use cases, designed to match mental models like "30–40 bin bags" which I collected from REM Waste main website (https://remwaste.com).

 3. **`skipDimensions`**